-Staying Put is where a care leaver continues to live with their foster parent after their 18th birthday.
+Continuing Care is where a care leaver continues to live with their foster carer after their 18th birthday.

-Over the years young people have often stayed with their foster parents once they are 18 but the law changed in May 2014 so that your local authority has to support this arrangement if you and your parent want it to happen and it's in your interests.
+Over the years young people have often stayed with their foster carers once they are 18, but the law changed so that your local authority has to support this arrangement if you and your carer want it to happen and it's in your interests.